kawansoft/AceQL.Client/README.md

 // Opens the connection with the remote database await connection.OpenAsync();
 ```
-Connection should always be closed when using default Stateful mode, in order to close and release the remote server JDBC connection into the pool .
+Connection should always be closed in order to close and release the remote server JDBC connection into the pool .

 The preferred way is to explicitly call `CloseAsync`: